Do your Dubia roaches have mites? Want to get rid of them? If so, this post is for you.

 7. Avoid Recontamination

 With mites and roaches, moisture is key.
 Avoid standing water as much as you can.
-If you use water crystals or sponges for hydration, let them dry out between replenishment, and consider washing them between uses.
+If you use water crystals or sponges for hydration, let them dry out between replenishment.
+Consider washing them between uses.
 Better yet, try rotating them.

 Replace things often that tend to stay wet within the colony.
 This could mean alternating paper-based harborage like egg crates if high humidity is unavoidable.
 Either throw out used harborage or let it dry thoroughly in the sun before reusing.
 You can consider the mite hatch time and your colony’s propensity to attract mites in deciding how often you should do this.

-That’s basically it.
-You can rid your Dubia roaches of mites by cleaning thoroughly, changing the conditions that led to the infestation and establishment of the mites, and by reducing exposure going forward.
-It can be a lot of work depending on how many roaches you have, but it’s a straightforward process that works.
-For most people in most locations, mites don’t have to be a fact of everyday life in the keeping and even breeding of Dubia roaches.
+So that’s basically it.
+In summary, you can rid your Dubia roaches of mites by cleaning thoroughly, changing the conditions that led to the infestation and establishment of the mites, and you can prevent their return by creating an environment that is inhospitable to them and by reducing exposure going forward.
+How to get there is pretty straightforward.
+It can be a little or a lot of work depending on how many roaches you have, but we have had success with this process and odds are you will too.
+It seems reasonable that in most cases, with a little planning and effort, mites don’t have to be a fact of everyday life in the keeping and even breeding of Dubia roaches.